• Home

 Let’s talk about the main agenda of the article.

-In the United States, someone not listed on the lease agreement is mostly not considered a legal tenant.
+In the Oklahoma, someone not listed on the lease agreement is mostly not considered a legal tenant.
 This means they don’t have the same rights as a leaseholder and can be evicted.
 However, it is a complex issue with nuances depending on the specific situation and local laws.
 While evicting any individual, even a non-tenant, it’s important to follow fair housing laws to avoid discrimination based on protected characteristics like race, religion, or national origin.

 1. Communicating With Current Lease-Holding Tenants